 Mommy Frog's Note: As of May 1, 2019, stroller wagons are no longer permitted in the parks (wagons were already not permitted).
 Strollers must be no larger than 31 inches wide and 52 inches long.
 Disneyland began renting double strollers on May 1, 2019.
 These changes are intended to help ease guest flow and congestion.
 Additionally, loose and dry ice are no longer permitted in the parks.
 Reusable ice packs are recommended.
+As of Dec.
+1, 2019, outside stroller vendors must meet Disneyland Resort hotel guests in person.

 You might be struggling with whether you need to bring your stroller to Disneyland or leave it at home.
 A stroller can be a huge help, but at times it can be a hassle.
 Maybe you are thinking of renting a stroller, and again, that comes with a whole new set of conveniences and inconveniences.
 Here are 10 tips for using a stroller at Disneyland to make the decision-making — and stroller-using — process much easier on you.